qrvey/partner-portal/docs/composer/06-Dashboards/dashboard-builder.md

 * Click the arrow icon next to a dataset name to open the design page for the dataset.
 * Click the blue star to add it to your favorites.
 Click the orange button at the top of the panel to display only the favorites.

-For more information on datasets, see [Overview of Datasets](../../05-Working%20with%20Data/Datasets/01-Overview%20of%20Datasets/overview-of-datasets.md).

 ### The Filters Panel
 The Filters panel enables you to add filters to the dashboard, so that end-users can interact with them in the published application.